PrefectHQ/prefect/docs/contributing/style.md

 #### Importing optional requirements

 We do not have a best practice for this yet.
 See the `kubernetes`, `docker`, and `distributed` implementations for now.

+#### Delaying expensive imports

+Sometimes, imports are slow.
+We'd like to keep the `prefect` module import times fast.
+In these cases, we can lazily import the slow module by deferring import to the relevant function body.
+For modules that are consumed by many functions, the pattern used for optional requirements may be used instead.